 - Has Dependency—shows if another change request must be approved before this change request can be approved.
 For example, an IP address assignment may be dependent upon a network creation request being approved.

-- Has Error—if the change request cannot be approved, the reason for the problem appears here.
+- Has Error—if the change request can't be approved, the reason for the problem appears here.